Working paper

 - Households with higher inflation expectations also expect higher unemployment rates.

-- The association between two expectations is unlikely driven by common signals, but by subjective models.
+- The association between two expectations is unlikely to be driven by incomplete information, but by subjective models.

 How Do Agents Form Macroeconomic Expectations?
 Evidence from Inflation Uncertainty[Working Paper][Bib]